172 Effect Sizes in Machine Learning

 172.4.1 4.1 Beyond mean differences

 Cohen’s \(d\) assumes roughly normal, equal variance data, which performance metrics often violate.
-Several alternatives are useful.
+Per item accuracy is Bernoulli, calibration error is bounded and skewed, and ranking metrics are discrete.
+Several alternatives are useful and more robust.

 The probability of superiority, also called the common language effect size or \(A\) statistic, is the chance that a randomly drawn score from model \(A\) exceeds one from model \(B\),